jelewiswilliams/jelewiswilliams/README.md

 👋 Hello.
-I am Jeffrey (Jeff) Williams.
+I'm Jeffrey (Jeff) Williams.
-I am a recent graduate of American University with a Bachelor of Science in Computer Science, concentrating in AI.
+I'm a recent graduate of American University with a Bachelor of Science in Computer Science, with an ongoing concentration in AI.

 To date, I primarily work in the Python, Java, and R programming languages for a variety of projects, including software development and the development/implementation of machine learning algorithms.
-I am broadly interested in applications within cybersecurity and computer vision, but have experience exploring other domains as well.
+Recently, computer vision has been at the center of my studies.

+My interests broadly focus on applications of data science within the sectors of cybersecurity, finance, and healthcare.